Travel Training Service

 The City of Bristol College Travel Training Service is a travel training scheme for learners with additional support needs who wish to travel on their own.

-The scheme is available for learners at the Ashley Down Centre, College Green Centre and South Bristol Skills Academy.
+The scheme is available for learners at the Ashley Down Centre, College Green Centre, South Bristol Skills Academy and Parkway Centres.

 The Travel Training Service provides a safe place to try out independent travel, learn new skills and build confidence.